jwang1122/python1/hongkai/qa/q&a.md

    tFoundException
     + FullyQualifiedErrorId : CommandNotFoundException
 ```

-* ❓ And how do I fix it❓
+* ❓ Are you going to answer my first question?!?!?!?